For women in the UK, the balance is shifting from ‘why start a business’ to ‘why not’?

 3. You can start a business with very little money

 It is quite possible to start a business with no money at all.
 Review your skills, experience and the resources you have to hand and you may find that you already have something to sell.
 New technology means you could market and start selling for almost no investment.
 The new sharing economy has opened up reams of possibilities.
-Online platforms like peopleperhour, AirBnB and etsy can connect you with a market for your skills, creativity or spare room.
+Online platforms like fiverr for freelancers and etsy for makers can connect you with a market for your skills and creativity.
+Or checkout how simple it is to let out any spare rooms you have on AirBnB.

 4. You can set-up a business very quickly